Linda R. Greenstein: 2008 presidential campaign

 In 2008, Greenstein initially attempted to serve as a delegate for the Hillary Clinton campaign, but the Clinton campaign declined to nominate her.
 Greenstein endorsed Barack Obama's presidential campaign prior to the 2008 Iowa caucus.
 Greenstein worked as a campaign surrogate prior to the June primary and served as an Obama delegate to 2008 Democratic National Convention in Denver, Colorado.

 New Jersey Senate

 In the 2010 special Senate election to fill the remainder of Bill Baroni's term, Greenstein ran unopposed in the Democratic primary.
 She defeated appointed incumbent Senator Tom Goodwin, one of her opponents from the 2009 Assembly race.

 In 2011, Greenstein was re-elected over challenger Richard Kanka, father of murder victim Megan Kanka and driver behind Megan's Law.

 In 2013, Greenstein faced former State Senator Peter Inverso, who represented the district from 1992 to 2008.
 Greenstein was re-elected to a second full term by 1,484 votes, the closest Senate margin in New Jersey that year.

 In 2017, her opponent was Hamilton Township Councilwoman Ileana Schirmer.
 Greenstein defeated Schirmer 56.3% to 43.7%.

 Committees

+Committee assignments for the 2024—2025 Legislative Session are: